 If you’re curious about how I rank the Cloudsurfer amongst all the other On Running shoes, definitely read my “Best On Running Shoes Ranked & Reviewed” post next, and if you’re also an avid walker, you’ll be pleased to know that the Cloudsurfer is our top pick as the best On Cloud shoes for walking.

-Okay, let’s get straight into this review of the On Cloudsurfer 7.
+Okay, let’s get straight into this On Cloudsurfer 7 review.

 Fit & Design